by Sasha Alyson

 The United Nations was founded after World War II – by the winners, who put themselves in charge.
 They still are.
 Germany and Japan today play a big role but they – as well as India, and all of Africa, Latin America, the Middle East, and Southeast Asia – are excluded from powerful permanent seats on the Security Council.(1)

 That alone is troubling.
-But big money – whether from wealthy nations, or from sprawling corporations – also plays a big role in U.N. affairs and that role appears to be expanding.
+But big money – whether from wealthy nations, or from sprawling corporations – also plays a big role in U.N. affairs and that role is expanding.
 Several examples demonstrate the varied ways that it all works.

 UNICEF as conduit.
 The 15-member U.N.
 Security Council consists of five permanent members (China, France, Russia, the U.K. and the U.S.) and ten seats that rotate every two years.
 The permanent members hold most of the power – 98%, according to one estimate.(2) But to pass a resolution, they need votes from some of the others, and on a controversial issue, it looks best when all 15 members vote unanimously.
 Money and favors change hands to make this happen.

-In 75 years of existence, UNICEF has had seven directors.
+In 75 years of existence, UNICEF has had eight directors.
 Every one of them has been a white American.
+The newest, Catherine M. Russell, is trusted long-time aid to Joe Biden.
 Although officially the U.N.
-Secretary-General makes this appointment, in reality the president of the U.S. makes a recommendation and the S.G. accepts it.
+Secretary-General makes this appointment, in reality the president of the U.S. makes a recommendation and the S.G. rubber-stamps it.

 There are obvious possible explanations for this: Racism and paternalism.
 Another factor is not so obvious: UNICEF seems to be a way of channeling aid funds to influence votes on the U.N.
 Security Council.